Tornado outbreak of August 24, 2016: Meteorological synopsis

 The tornado outbreak of August 24 was not expected.
 That morning, the Storm Prediction Center (SPC) issued a level 2/Slight risk of severe weather stretching from northeastern Kansas into western Illinois.
-However, areas from northern Indiana to northwestern Ohio, where the brunt of tornadic activity occurred later in the day, were only in a level 1/Marginal risk; this risk area was for the threat of damaging winds, as the probability of a tornado within 25 mi of a point across Indiana and Ohio was under 2 percent.
+However, areas from northern Indiana to northwestern Ohio, where the brunt of tornadic activity occurred later in the day, were only in a level 1/Marginal risk; this risk area was for the threat of damaging winds, as the probability of a tornado within 25 mi of any point across regions of Indiana and Ohio was forecast to be less than 2 percent.
 Throughout the morning and early afternoon hours, several bands of shower and thunderstorm activity overspread Illinois and Indiana, fueled by a boundary separating warmer temperatures to the south and cooler temperatures to the north.
 With convective available potential energy (CAPE) values around 2,000 J/kg, dewpoints in the low to mid-70s °F, and sufficient vertical wind shear along the boundary, the environment seemed supportive of severe thunderstorms, prompting the SPC to expand the Slight risk eastward into southern Illinois and Indiana.
 Still, areas across northern Indiana into lower Michigan and Ohio remained in a Marginal risk, as the cloud shield associated with a mesoscale convective vortex over northwestern Illinois was expected to limit instability in these areas.

 Over the ensuing hours, unusual convective trends unfolded.
 While the morning line of storms across Illinois and Indiana dissipated, a secondary and more robust cluster of storms developed across eastern Illinois and progressed east by the early afternoon.
 Typically, discrete supercells congeal into squall lines as storms mature.
 In this case, however, the line of storms broke down into individual supercells as they tracked across northern Indiana and northwestern Ohio, marking the start of a short-duration but significant tornado outbreak.
 The first tornado touched down west of Indianapolis, Indiana, at 18:38 UTC (1:38 p.m.
 CDT).
 Shortly thereafter, the SPC issued a localized tornado watch for Indiana and Ohio, despite expressing uncertainty over whether one would be needed just an hour before.
 As the original round of tornado-producing supercells continued east, additional supercells developed throughout the afternoon hours.
 By the end of the day, a total of 24 tornadoes occurred across Indiana, Ohio, and Ontario in Canada, including a pair of EF3 tornadoes in southern Kokomo, Indiana, and near Woodburn, Indiana.
 In addition to the rare convective evolution and unexpected nature of the event, it was notable in that large tornado outbreaks are an unusual occurrence in late August.